senthilvs/backend-coding-challenge/README.md

 4. README is updated with appropriate changes.

 and also the extra credit task

-1. VAT is dynamically computed and shown to user as and when amount field is populated .
+1. VAT is dynamically computed and shown to the user as and when amount field is entered (before they save the expense to the database)

 Note to evaluator:
 ==================